Friday, October 31, 2008

 Kiddushin 14 - Why The Death of the Husband Sets the Wife Free

-A married woman acquires herself back through death of her husband.
+A married woman acquires herself back through the death of her husband.
 Why?

-1. Husband caused the prohibition, and he also removes it?
+Maybe the husband caused the prohibition, and he also removed it?
 No, because she is still forbidden to marry his son from the previous marriage or his father.

-2. A widow is forbidden to the Chief Priest, so she must be allowed to marry everyone else?
+Or maybe a widow is forbidden to marry the High Priest, so she must be allowed to marry everyone else?
 No, perhaps she would still be transgressing a positive commandment.

-3. When Jewish soldiers went to war, “And whichever man betrothed a wife and did not yet take her, let him return, lest he dies in battle and another man takes her” - is a valid proof.
+Maybe when Jewish soldiers went to war, "And whichever man betrothed a wife and did not yet take her, let him return, lest he dies in battle and another man takes her" - is valid proof!

 Kiddushin 13 - Questionable Goods

-A certain man betrothed a woman with a mat of myrtle twigs.
-After she accepted it, those present said to him, “But the mat is not worth a prutah!”
-He replied, “Let her become betrothed with the four coins which are wrapped inside."
+A man betrothed a woman with a mat of myrtle twigs.
+After she accepted it, those present said to him, "But the mat is not worth a prutah!"
+He replied, "Let her become betrothed with the four coins wrapped inside."
 The woman retained the money.
 Is she betrothed?

-Since her silence occurred after the money has been given, it is meaningless, and she is not betrothed.
+Since her silence occurred after the money had been given, it is meaningless, and she is not betrothed.

-If a man betrothed a woman with goods which he grabbed or stole from her, then, if they had previously agreed to marry one another, this betrothal is valid.
+If a man betrothed a woman with goods he grabbed or stole from her, this betrothal is valid, provided they had previously agreed to marry one another.

 Monday, October 20, 2008